theopensystemslab/buildx-core/slides/01-history.md

 ### deployment: [build.wikihouse.cc](https://build.wikihouse.cc)

-- indexeddb for caching (maybe see that old miro)
+- IndexedDB for caching (maybe see that old miro)
-- workers
+- workers overkill
 - analyse and build pages
 - collisions - OBB’s, centering houses; still laying them out from front to back but then centering with a parenting group, for the sake of OBB’s and rotating about actual center
 - x-stretch